 Around Halloween, we always like to think about all the archetypes of fictional parents in horror movies.
 Yes, the demon spit is about to hit the fan and we are aware that our readers might slay us because we left out your favorite mom or dad or that evil step-parent.
 But, the reality is there’s more than a century of horror movies to consider and someone’s favorite is going to get left out.

 No offense, but if you didn’t see your favorite horror movie parent here — TOUGH!
 But feel free to complain about it later!

 So, let’s take a stab at it, or multiple stabs at it!
 Here are the four types of parents in every horror movie, and clues to which one you might be.

 Stand-out example: Jack Nicholson in The Shining

-Standout example: Emily Blunt and John Krasinski in A Quiet Place
+Standout examples: Emily Blunt and John Krasinski in A Quiet Place

 Mom and Dad – or Mom or Dad – coming to the rescue raises the stakes in many a horror movie.
 The Abbotts (Emily Blunt and John Krasinski) in A Quiet Place, for instance, will stop at nothing to protect their family.
 Josh and Renai Lambert (Patrick Wilson and Rose Byrne) contend with an evil entity that invades their home in Insidious, with Josh even losing that battle (at least in the first film).
 But the award for Most Kickass Parents in a Horror Movie must go to Steve and Diane Freeling (Craig T. Nelson and JoBeth Williams) in Poltergeist.
 They rock – and still elicit cheers – as they take on The Beast, lots of gruesome angry spirits, and Steve’s hiss-worthy boss, Mr. Teague (James Karen), in order to save their kids, Dana (Dominique Dunne), Robbie (Oliver Robins), and Carol Ann (Heather O’Rourke).